HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Find a Customers matching query.

-Prerequisites: Logged-in into the application with the login
+Prerequisites: Logged-in into the application with the login command.

-There are currently three stored Customers with names Alex Wong
+There are currently three stored Customers with names Alex Wong, Alex Tan and Tan Ah Meng

 {.swift}.

-Test Case: customer find Alex
+Test Case: customer find Alex.

-Expected: Only the Customers Alex Wong
+Expected: Only the Customers Alex Wong and Alex Tan are shown.

 A message indicating the number of Customers listed is shown in the result message.

-Test Case: customer find Alex Tan
+Test Case: customer find Alex Tan.

-Expected: All three Customers, Alex Wong
+Expected: All three Customers, Alex Wong, Alex Tan and Tan Ah Meng are shown.

 A message indicating the number of Customers listed is shown in the result message.

-Test Case: customer find Ale
+Test Case: customer find Ale.

 Expected: No customers are shown.
 A message indicating the number of Customers listed